devopsfranco/retirement/README.md

    ```bash
    cargo install --git https://github.com/coral-xyz/anchor anchor-cli --locked
    ```
-2. Build the program:
+2. Build the staking program:
    ```bash
    anchor build
    ```
-3. Deploy the program to Solana:
+3. Deploy the program to the Solana blockchain:
    ```bash
    anchor deploy
    ```
-4. Verify the deployment by checking the program ID in the `target/idl/` directory.
+4. Confirm the deployment by verifying the program ID in the `target/idl/` directory.

-> Note: Ensure that your Solana CLI is configured with the correct network and wallet.
+> **Note**: Ensure your Solana CLI is configured with the correct network (`devnet` or `mainnet-beta`) and wallet credentials.

 ## Additional Resources

-For detailed design decisions, security considerations, and compliance standards, refer to the [ADR Document](./docs/ADR-Staking.md).
+For in-depth design decisions, security best practices, and compliance guidelines, refer to the [ADR Document](./docs/ADR-Staking.md).
+This document also includes architectural diagrams and API endpoint details.

 ---